Direct and indirect evidence of compression of word lengths. Zipf's law of abbreviation revisited: Acknowledgments

 This article is one of the products of the research project of the 1st edition of the master degree course ``Introduction to Quantitative Linguistics'' at Universitat Politècnica de Catalunya.
 We are specially grateful to two students of that course: L. Alemany-Puig for helpful discussions and computational support, and M. Michaux for comments on early versions of the manuscript.
 We thank M. Farrús and A. Hernández-Fernández for advice on voice datasets.
 We also thank S. Komori for advice on Japanese, Y. M. Oh for advice on Korean and S. Semple for helping us to improve English.
 Last but not least, we are very grateful to an anonymous reviewer for very helpful comments.

 SP is funded by the grant 'Thesis abroad 2021/2022' from the University of Milan.
 CB was partly funded by the \textit{Deutsche Forschungsgemeinschaft} (FOR 2237: Words, Bones, Genes, Tools - Tracking Linguistic, Cultural and Biological Trajectories of the Human Past), and the \textit{Schweizerischer Nationalfonds zur Förderung der Wissenschaftlichen Forschung} (Non-randomness in Morphological Diversity: A Computational Approach Based on Multilingual Corpora, 176305).
+RFC is supported by a recognition 2021SGR-Cat (01266 LQMC) from AGAUR (Generalitat de Catalunya).

 \begin{appendices}

 \counterwithin{figure}{section} \counterwithin{table}{section} \thefigure{\thesection\arabic{figure}} \thetable{\thesection\arabic{table}}